kinshuk4/daily-coding-problem-solutions/prob201_250/README.md

 This problem was asked by Yahoo.

 Write an algorithm that computes the reversal of a directed graph.
 For example, if a graph consists of `A` -> `B` -> `C`, it should become `A <- B <- C`.

+219 (Hard)

+This problem was asked by Salesforce.

+Connect 4 is a game where opponents take turns dropping red or black discs into a `7 x 6`vertically suspended grid.
+The game ends either when one player creates a line of four consecutive discs of their color (horizontally, vertically, or diagonally), or when there are no more spots left in the grid.

+Design and implement Connect 4.